Mingtiandi

 144 Montague Road in Brisbane (Image: Mapletree)

-Singapore’s Mapletree Investments has sold a South Brisbane office block for A$83 million ($58 million), with market sources confirming the pricing for the asset as the Temasek-owned group continues to unwind a seven-year-old Australia fund.
+Singapore’s Mapletree Investments has agreed to sell a South Brisbane office block for A$83 million ($58 million), with market sources confirming the pricing for the asset as the Temasek-owned group continues to unwind a seven-year-old Australia fund.

 The disposal of 144 Montague Road marks at least the third loss-making exit from the Mapletree Australia Commercial Private Trust (MASCOT), following earlier divestments in Melbourne and Sydney at discounts to acquisition cost.